Ulmus pumila 'Green King'

-The Siberian elm cultivar Ulmus pumila 'Green King' was once believed to have been derived from a crossing of the Siberian Elm Ulmus pumila with the American Red Elm Ulmus rubra.
+Ulmus pumila 'Green King' is a Siberian elm cultivar.
+It was once believed to have been derived from a crossing of the Siberian Elm Ulmus pumila with the American Red Elm Ulmus rubra.
 However, it is now apparent the tree originated as a sport of U. pumila in 1939 at the Neosho Nurseries, Neosho, Missouri.

 Description

 The tree typically forms a wide base and conical crown, not dissimilar to the European Hornbeam Carpinus betulus 'Fastigiata' (known as 'Pyramidalis').